maxtremaine/sudoku_solver.py/README.md

 41_________3____29_____4_6____7___9___74____2_____8__567___1_____9_2___3_3___9_5_
 ```

-I have designed this type to be very ordered, so that you can create groups by index (see "groups" in _src/puzzle_data.json_).
+I have designed this type to be very ordered, so that you can create groups by index (see "groups" in _src/puzzle_data.json_), and try swapping blanks for integers (see "replace_character" in _src/pure_functions.py_).
 This is a lightweight way to store a puzzle in working memory.

 See "file_to_string_conversion_indexes" in _src/puzzle_data.json_ for an easy way to switch between types.